MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 ## Limitations

-The MediaWiki connector has these limitations in the preview release:
+The MediaWiki Microsoft Graph connector has these limitations in the preview release:

 * Supports only cloud-based wikis.
 * Supports only Basic or OAuth 2.0 with Microsoft Entra ID or Azure authentication.